- Most Viewed

 Fax: (202) 775-6312

-He has been honored with the Award for Professional Excellence from the Society for Human Resource Management, the Plan Sponsor Lifetime Achievement Award and the Keystone Award of World at Work, the Public Service Award of the International Foundation of Employee Benefits, the Plan Sponsor Leadership Award and the EBRI Lillywhite Award.
-Dallas was a delegate to the White House/Congress National Summits on Retirement Savings and to the 2005 White House Conference on Aging.
-Additionally, he served on the Board of the Southern Employee Benefits Conference, and recognized by SEBC with Life Membership and the 2012 Hazlehurst Lamon Award.
-Dallas accepted a National Emmy Award for Savingsman® and the ChoosetoSave®org public education program.
+Dallas has been honored with the Award for Professional Excellence from the Society for Human Resource Management, the Plan Sponsor Lifetime Achievement Award and the Keystone Award of WorldatWork.
+Salisbury received the Public Service Award of the International Foundation of Employee Benefit Plans, and in 2015 the ASPPA Harry T. Eidson Founders Award.
+Mr. Salisbury was a delegate to the 1998, 2002 and 2006 National Summit’s on Retirement Savings, and the 2005 and 2015 White House Conference on Aging.
+Mr. Salisbury accepted a 2007 National Emmy Award for Savingsman™ and the Choose to Save® public education program.

-Prior to joining EBRI, Dallas held full-time positions with the Washington State Legislature, the U.S. Department of Justice, the Employee Benefits Security Administration of the U.S. Department of Labor, and the Pension Benefit Guaranty Corporation (PBGC).
-He holds a Bachelor's degree in finance from the University of Washington and an M.P.A. from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-Dallas grew up in Everett, Washington, and now resides in Washington, D.C.
+Prior to joining EBRI, Mr. Salisbury held full-time positions with the Washington State Legislature, the U.S. Department of Justice, the Employee Benefits Security Administration of the U.S. Department of Labor, and the Pension Benefit Guaranty Corporation (PBGC).
+He holds a B.A. in Finance from the University of Washington and an M.P.A. from the Maxwell School of Citizenship and Public Affairs.

 External Articles / Columns / Interviews / Presentations